fdebrus/Nikobus-HA/README.md

 This integration enables the control of Nikobus systems via Home Assistant, allowing you to manage various Nikobus modules directly from your Home Assistant setup.

+**!!
+Only one client on the Nikobus at a time, do not connect anything else in parallel of this integration. **

 ## Supported Modules

 - **Switch Modules**: `05-000-02` and `05-002-02`